 What should I expect during the treatment?
 Is it painful?
 How long does it take?

-What happens post-treatment, during the recovery period?
-Are meds required?
+What happens post treatment, during the recovery period?
+Are medications required?

 Does the treatment affect my sexual function?

-Clinical studies have shown the UroLift® System treatment does not cause new, sustained instances of erectile or ejaculatory dysfunction1.
-The same cannot always be said of other BPH therapies such as TURP, laser, and even medication.
+Clinical studies have shown the UroLift® System treatment does not cause new, sustained instances of erectile or ejaculatory dysfunction 1.
+The same cannot always be said of other BPH therapies such as TURP (Transurethral Resection of the Prostate), laser and some medication.